volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 ::

-    requirements.PluginRequirement(name = 'pslist', plugin = pslist.PsList, version = (1, 0, 0)),
+    requirements.PluginRequirement(name = 'pslist',
+                                   plugin = pslist.PsList,
+                                   version = (1, 0, 0)),

 This requirement indicates that the plugin will make use of another plugin's code, and specifies the version requirements on that plugin.
 The version is specified in terms of Semantic Versioning, meaning that to be compatible, the major versions must be identical and the minor version must be equal to or higher than the one provided.
-This requirement does make use of any data from the configuration, even if it were provided, it is merely a functional check before running the plugin.
+This requirement does not make use of any data from the configuration, even if it were provided, it is merely a functional check before running the plugin.

 ::